How to create a find duplicates query

 Selecting the fields to search for duplicate information

 - Select additional fields to view in your query results.
 Choose fields that will help you distinguish between the duplicate records and choose which one you want to keep.
-In our example, we’ll add all of the fields relating to customer addresses—plus the email address and phone number fields—as records with identical customer names that might contain nonidentical information in these fields.
+In our example, we’ll add all of the fields relating to customer addresses—plus the Email and Phone Number fields—as records with identical customer names that might contain nonidentical information in these fields.
 When you’re satisfied with the fields you’ve chosen, click Next.